JordanSpencerWu/old-website/_posts/blog/2016/2016-08-08-my-react-router-notes.markdown

 #### Links & Active Links

-Our goal is to create a SPA, this means we need to have a navbar that holds all the URLs inside our `App` react component.
+Our goal is to create a SPA, we need to have a navbar that holds all the URLs inside our `App` react component.
 This component will hold all its children `Route` components paths!
 The react-router library has a `Link` component that will bind the URL path with the `Link` and `Route` component.
 Here is the ES5 code example.

 {% highlight javascript %}
   // modules/App.js